JPStrydom/Crypto-Trading-Bot/README.md

 You can build on top of this tool and implement algorithm trading and some machine learning models to experiment with predictive analysis.

-Coming Soon:
+#### Coming Soon:
 * Bollinger Band
 * Web Client
 * Simulated Trading Analysis
 * Back-Testing

-Shoutouts:
+#### Shoutouts:
 * Bittrex for an awesome API
 * Eric Somdahl for writing the Python wrapper for the Bittrex API
 * Abenezer Mamo for creating the [Crypto Signals](https://github.com/AbenezerMamo/crypto-signal) project which formed the foundation for this project
 * Ryan Mullin for implementing the get_historical_data() method on v2 of the Bittrex API

-# How to use
+## How to setup
-To install the dependencies for this project, run "pip install -r requirements.txt"
+1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe)
-Add a secrets.json file to the root directory of your project.
+2) To install the dependencies for this project, run `pip install -r requirements.txt`.
+If you receive a `'pip' is not recognized as an internal or external command` error, you need to add `pip` to your environmental `path` variable.
+3) Add a `secrets.json` file to the root directory of your project.
 The contents of the file should mirror the following:

 ```json
 {